Digital is changing the world.

 The benefits are huge.
 By digitalising information-intensive processes, costs can be cut dramatically and turnaround times improved by several orders of magnitude.
 Replacing paper and manual processes with software allows businesses to automatically collect data that can be mined to better understand process performance, cost drivers and causes of risk.

 Real-time reports and dashboards on digital-process performance permit managers to address problems before they become critical.
 For example, supply-chain-quality issues can be identified and dealt with more rapidly by monitoring customer buying behaviour and feedback in digital channels.

 Companies that digitalise processes can improve their bottom lines and delight customers.
 The value at stake depends on the business model and starting point but can be estimated by allocating costs to end-to-end processes and benchmarking against peers.

 To kick-start the approach and build capabilities and momentum, organisations can undertake one or two pilots and then scale rapidly.

-Digitising stages of the customer experience increases efficiency in specific areas of the process and address some burning customer issues.
-To tackle an end-to-end process such as customer onboarding, process-digitisation needs support from every function involved in the customer experience including the end customer.
+Digitalising stages of the customer experience increases efficiency in specific areas of the process and address some burning customer issues.
+To tackle an end-to-end process such as customer onboarding, process-digitalisation needs support from every function involved in the customer experience including the end customer.
 This can, also, improve lines of communication and ensure a true team effort.

-Digitising processes one by one can deliver improved performance in a few months.
+Digitalising processes one by one can deliver improved performance in a few months.
 Moving quickly isn’t always easy.
 More often than not, it’s business decision making that’s causing the bottleneck rather than IT development.
-That’s why digitisation needs strong board-level support while all other decisions should be delegated to the project team.
+That’s why digitalisation needs strong board-level support while all other decisions should be delegated to the project team.